Convolutional Spiking Neural Networks for Detecting Anticipatory Brain Potentials Using Electroencephalogram: Methods

 \subsection{Graph Neural Networks}

 GNNs are a specialized version of neural networks designed to operate on graph data.
 A graph is a grouping of data with defined internal relationships (edges) between objects (nodes) where these relationships may or may not be euclidean in nature.
 Mathematically, a graph is typically represented as: $\mathcal{G}=(\mathcal{V},\mathcal{E},A)$ where $\mathcal{V}$ represents a finite set of nodes having length $|\mathcal{V}| = N$, $\mathcal{E}$ is a set of edges between the nodes, and $A \in \mathcal{R}^{N \times N}$ is the adjacency matrix containing the edge weights.
 Graph data is input to a GNN as a matrix of node feature vectors: $X \in \mathbf{R}^{N \times n}$, where $N$ is the number of nodes and $n$ is the number of node features, along with its adjacency matrix, $A$, and sometimes a set of edge features, $E$.
 Some graph operations also include the diagonal degree matrix $D$ where $D_{ii} = \sum_{j} A_{ij}$.
-For more details on graph theory and a detailed survey providing a comprehensive overview of GNNs, the reader is referred to \cite{wilson_2015} and \cite{wu_pan_chen_long_zhang_yu_2021}, respectively.
-Because of the spatial relationship between electrodes, EEG data can naturally be represented as graphs with the data points sharing the same node and edge structure, and differing in node data.
+For more details on graph theory and a detailed survey providing a comprehensive overview of GNNs, the reader is referred to \cite{wilson_2015, wu_pan_chen_long_zhang_yu_2021}.
+Because of the spatial relationship between electrodes, EEG data can naturally be represented as graphs with each data input sharing the same node and edge structure, thereby differing only in node data.
 Expressing the data as graphs allows for the non-euclidean spatial relationships to be exploited as extra information available to the classifier.
 For this reason, EEG-BCI applications have used GNNs previously, to notable effect.

-As shown in Fig. \ref{gcngcs}, the three GNN architectures used in this work differ only in their initial graph processing layers, whilst universally sharing the last three layers.
+As shown in Figure \ref{gcngcs}, the three GNN architectures used in this work differ only in their initial graph processing layers, whilst universally sharing the last three layers.
 Each network possessed a global attention sum pool graph aggregation layer which feeds into a fully-connected hidden layer with rectified linear unit (ReLu) activation.
 The final layer is a classification output layer consisting of one neuron with a logistic sigmoid activation function.
-The global attention sum pool layer performs the operation:
+The global attention sum pool layer computes

 where $a$ is a trainable weight vector, $X$ is the layer input tensor, $N$ is the number of nodes in the input graph, and the softmax operation is applied over nodes instead of features.